sarahrmoeller/alfah/Habitual Be/README.md

 ## test new predicted coraal_analysis_spreadsheet.csv

 Dataset containing habituality predictions of sentences from test gold standard lines+labels.csv.
 During set-up, confirm this matches coraal_analysis_spreadsheet.csv, which outputs from Habitual Rule Generator.ipynb.

+## Merge_Speaker_and_File.py

+Code to match speakers with their appropriate sentences and generate new file with separate speaker column.

+## new_texts_for_tagging

+Folder containing data to test functionality of Use This to Predict Habituality of New Files.py to predict habituality of new datasets.

+# speaker

+Folder containing the speakers associated with the new_texts_for_tagging files.

+## new_texts_for_tagging_speakers

+Folder containing new_texts_for_tagging sentences with their appropriate speakers.
+Should be output from Merge_Speaker_and_File.py.